googleapis/api-linter/docs/rules/0192/no-html.md

 ## Details

-This rule looks at each descriptor in each proto file (exempting oneofs and the file itself) and tries to pick up "HTML smell", and complains if it thinks it found HTML.
+This rule looks at each descriptor in each proto file (exempting oneofs and the file itself) and tries to find HTML tags, and complains if it finds any.

 **Note:** This lint rule uses a regular expression to look for HTML, which is a [famous anti-pattern][].
 We do it anyway to avoid taking a large dependency for